 You may need approval for various elements such as the structural integrity, appropriate levels of insulation or if you intend building over a drain or sewer.
 In cases where it is obvious that you require building regulations, you may well feel inclined to submit planning and building approval applications at the same time.
 However, there is a fee based on the value of the work, so for complex projects it may be sensible to wait for planning consent in case the scheme needs altering and a fresh application is required.

-It can sound daunting and of course we will look after all this if that is what you require.
+It can sound daunting and of course we can look after all of this if that is what you require.
 However, Building Inspectors are practical people and you will usually find them extremely co-operative and helpful.
 We would recommend that you consult the relevant authority at an early stage.
 Building Regulations will be required if you are undertaking an extension or erecting a new building.

 There is an exemption from the regulations provided you meet all of the following: